Police: Man in Wyoming facing DUI blames 4-year-old son - Local News 8

 Police: Man in Wyoming facing DUI blames 4-year-old son

 GILLETTE, Wyo.
-(AP) — A man in Wyoming allegedly tried getting out of a drunken driving charge by claiming his 4-year-old son was the one behind the wheel.
+(AP) — A man in the U.S. state of Wyoming allegedly tried getting out of a drunken driving charge by claiming his 4-year-old son was the one behind the wheel.
 Campbell County sheriff’s officials say deputies pulled the 39-year-old man over Saturday.
 They say his two sons, ages 4 and 15, were in his pickup truck with him.
-The man allegedly claimed his 4-year-old son was sitting on his lap and was the one driving.
-The Gillette News Record reports the man allegedly refused field sobriety and breath tests.
-Deputies arrested him for allegedly driving under the influence, driving without an interlock device and violating probation.
+Officials say the man claimed his 4-year-old son was sitting on his lap and was the one driving.
+The Gillette News Record reports that officials say the man refused field sobriety and breath tests.
+Deputies arrested him on suspicion of driving under the influence and other violations